shovonis/E4ClientAPI/README.md

 # Run
 1. Run the python code using "python e4_api.py" from command line.
-2. Make sure to update the timer from the e4_api.py
+2. Make sure to update the timer, device_id and ip_address from the e4_api.py
 3. Press CRTL + C to forcefully close the app
 4. File will be saved in the same directory.